-We believe that our ongoing plan to develop and implement new technologies and capabilities will fundamentally transform and enhance the digital experience of our workforce, customers, policyholders, and agents.
-These new technologies and capabilities include: (i) continued investments in new technology, data analytics, and process improvement capabilities focused on improving the agent experience and enhancing agent efficiency; and (ii) the further development of digital insurance solutions, including direct-to-customer workers' compensation coverage and further developing collaborations with strategic digital partners.
-We believe that these technological and intellectual capabilities will support our future growth initiatives, provide direct access to workers' compensation insurance to those customers seeking an online experience, provide us with greater pricing precision and flexibility, and promote long-term value creation.
-As part of our continued technology and process improvement initiatives, we implemented a new comprehensive claims system in 2021, which we believe will enable us to continue enhancing and streamlining our claims handling processes.
+We believe that our ongoing plan to develop and implement new technologies and capabilities continues to fundamentally transform and enhance the digital experience of our workforce, customers, policyholders, and agents.
+We also believe that these technological and intellectual capabilities will support our future growth initiatives, provide direct access to workers' compensation insurance to those customers seeking an online experience, provide us with greater pricing precision and flexibility, and promote long-term value creation.
+As part of our continued technology and process improvement initiatives, we implemented a new comprehensive claims system in 2021, which has enabled, and we believe will further enable, us to enhance and streamline our claims handling processes.